Scientific Rigor and Security

 A Complete Business Guide

-Cardano was launched in 2017 by Input Output Global (IOG, formerly IOHK) under the leadership of Charles Hoskinson, one of Ethereum’s co-founders.
-Unlike most blockchains that emphasize “move fast and build,” Cardano adopted an academic-first methodology, grounding its protocol upgrades in peer-reviewed cryptographic research and formal verification.
+The platform was launched in 2017 by Input Output Global (IOG, formerly IOHK) under the leadership of Charles Hoskinson, one of the co-founders.
+Unlike most blockchains that emphasize “move fast and build,” it adopted an academic-first methodology, grounding its protocol upgrades in peer-reviewed cryptographic research and formal verification.

-With thousands of staking pools, over 70% of ADA supply staked, and smart contracts running on the Plutus platform, Cardano has become one of the largest proof-of-stake networks.
+With thousands of staking pools, over 70% of ADA supply staked, and smart contracts running on the Plutus platform, the platform has become one of the largest proof-of-stake networks.
 Its low energy footprint and research-driven design make it appealing to enterprises, governments, and NGOs worldwide.

 Every protocol upgrade is peer-reviewed, minimizing vulnerabilities and ensuring reliability for mission-critical applications.